justanotherdot/justanotherdot/site/posts/fools-gold.md

 title: Fool's Gold, An Introduction
 author: Ryan James Spencer
 date: 2019-09-22T05:37:09Z
-tags: [software architecture, code, fools gold]
+tags: [software architecture, coding, fools gold]
 summary: >-
   Developer's are a big target for what I call "fool's gold".
 It's the hope that a piece of tech can solve all of our problems that keeps us going with the bait of